kubeflow/katib/examples/v1beta1/tekton/README.md

 **Note:** You must modify Tekton [`nop`](https://github.com/tektoncd/pipeline/tree/master/cmd/nop) image to run Tekton Pipelines. `Nop` image is used to stop sidecar containers after main container is completed.
-Since Katib is using Metrics Collector sidecar container and Tekton Pipelines controller should not kill sidecar containers, you have to set this `nop` image to Metrics Collector image.
+Since Katib is using Metrics Collector sidecar container and Tekton Pipelines Controller should not kill sidecar containers, you have to set this `nop` image to Metrics Collector image.

 For example, if you are using